top of page

 About the event

 Plants have long-standing importance in human life and in the human imaginary.
 In their study of metaphor in daily life, George Lakoff and Mark Johnson defined a number of conceptual metaphors that they claim underlie many thought processes.
-One of these, PEOPLE ARE PLANTS, is easy to spot in phrases such as “a budding artist,” in the flower of youth,” “late bloomer,” or “gone to seed.”
+One of these, , is easy to spot in phrases such as “a budding artist,” in the flower of youth,” “late bloomer,” or “gone to seed.”
 Such expressions are semi-conscious.
 How can we reclaim this deep relationship and honor it intentionally in our practices and vocalizations?
 As writers and artists concerned about the biosphere, we ask ourselves and our communities: What practices of culture, cultivation, and language support our interconnectedness with plants and release our green- and sap-blooded companions from cultural appropriation?
 How might the sundry manifestations of our intra-species friendships inform our desire for honorable, ethical, sustainable, and joyous inter-species companionship with members of floral communities?
-The panelists approach the topic through these lenses:
+The panelists approach the topic…

 Share this event